 Presentation by Michael Doucet

-Presentation by SIRC (M. Doucet)
+Presentation by Michael Doucet, Executive Director, SIRC

 Good afternoon (morning) and thank you for the opportunity to speak here today.
 I am Michael Doucet and I serve as the Executive Director of the Security Intelligence Review Committee.

 Building and maintaining trust in public institutions are key tenets of a democratic society.
 This task is especially important, but also very challenging, when an institution cannot be subject to rigorous public scrutiny because its work must be carried out under the veil of secrecy.
 This is the case with the Canadian Security Intelligence Service (CSIS), which has a responsibility to collect intelligence relating to threats to Canada’s national security.